Real-it-org/realit-frontend/README.md

 # realit-frontend
-This is a social media Platform
+This is a social media Platform r